Discover, Filter, Track, Audit

 The IRI Chakra Max DB firewall produces an extensive, secure, and query-ready audit log for every DB access and activity event:

 Free data and metadata lineage capabilities are also available in the IRI Workbench, through the use of search tools and hubs like EGit for sharing and securing master data and metadata in the cloud.
-Graphical data lineage and metadata impact analysis for IRI Voracity platform users is available via AnalytiX DS Mapping Manager and Data Advantage Group's MetaCenter.
+Graphical data lineage and metadata impact analysis for IRI Voracity ETL platform users is available through Erwin (now AnalytiX DS) Mapping Manager or the Data Advantage Group MetaCenter platform.

-Database administrators and their managers can examine the forensic trail of log-in and SQL execution attempts in real-time or through audit log searches in IRI Chakra Max database activity monitoring and database audit and protection (DAM/DAP) software.
+Database administrators and their managers can examine the forensic trail of log-in and SQL execution attempt -- along with before/after data states or query results shown -- either in real-time or through audit log searches in the IRI Chakra Max database activity monitoring and database audit and protection (DAM/DAP) software.
+The Chakra Max audit log uses an encrypted, multi-threaded columnar database to robustly record and rapidly reveal results in online searches or custom reports.
+It works in active/passive (failover) modes, and can be restored in the event of deletion.